COSC5557/ml-algorithm-selection-mwolff2021-1/README.md

 - Experimental Setup: What specifically are you doing to solve the problem, i.e. what programming languages and libraries, how are you processing the data, what machine learning algorithms are you considering, how are you evaluating them, etc.
 - Results: Description of what you observed, including plots.
 - Code: Add the code you've used as a separate file.

-Your report must contain enough detail to reproduce what you did without the code.
-If in doubt, include more detail.

 There is no required format for the report.
 You could, for example, use an iPython notebook.